Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification

 such that

-A pre-log map $f$ is \textsf{stable} if the group of self-equivalences $\aut(f)$ is finite.
+A pre-log map $f$ is \textbf{stable} if the group of self-equivalences $\aut(f)$ is finite.
 By Remark~\ref{UniqueLog_rmk}, a pre-log map is stable if and only if the underlying nodal marked $J$-holomorphic map is stable.
 Clearly, the automorphism group of a pre-log map is a subgroup of the automorphism group of the underlying nodal marked $J$-holomorphic map.
-Example~\ref{DiffAut} below illustrates some rare cases when the two groups are different.
-For every such $\Gamma$, we denote the space of equivalence classes of $k$-marked degree $A$ pre-log $J$-holomorphic maps with dual graph $\Gamma$ and contact pattern $\mfs$ by \bEq{PreLog_e} \cM^{\tn{plog}}_{g,\mfs}(X,D,A)_\Gamma. \eEq If $\Gamma$ has only one vertex $v$ with $I\!=\!I_v$ then
+Example~\ref{DiffAut} below illustrates some rare cases when the two groups are different. \textit{The equivalence class of a pre-log map is called a pre-log \textit{curve}.
+For every such $\Gamma$, we denote the space of $k$-marked degree $A$ pre-log $J$-holomorphic curves with dual graph $\Gamma$ and contact pattern $\mfs$ by \bEq{PreLog_e} \cM^{\tn{plog}}_{g,\mfs}(X,D,A)_\Gamma. \eEq} If $\Gamma$ has only one vertex $v$ with $I\!=\!I_v$ then

-is the space of equivalence classes of genus $g$ degree $A$ $k$-marked log $J$-holomorphic tuples with an ordering on the marked points and contact pattern $\mfs$. \\
+is simply the space of equivalence classes of genus $g$ degree $A$ $k$-marked log $J$-holomorphic tuples with an ordering on the marked points and contact type $\mfs$. \\